-I tend to agree with that school of thought, and though it would be interesting to find out what Ian’s take on a few of my most recurring dreams.
+I tend to agree with that school of thought, and thought it would be interesting to find out what Ian’s take on a few of my most recurring dreams.
 These also tend to be quite popular dreams in general and I bet you have probably had one of these dreams at least once in your life.

-Being unprepared – Being unprepared in an exam is a recurring theme for those of us who tend to take on too much.
+Being unprepared in an exam is a recurring theme for those of us who tend to take on too much.
 I tend to have this dream quite often and it manifests itself as me going back to high school and being unprepared and completely lost in class.
 More commonly it takes shape as me returning to my old corporate America job after years away and being made to perform as if I had never left.
 The interpretation of this dream is all about taking on too much and not meeting the high expectations set by oneself and can also indicate a fear of failure in our waking life.

-Inability to speak – I haven’t had this dream as of late, but accurately enough it was a quite prevalent one during certain difficult periods of my life.
+I haven’t had this dream as of late, but accurately enough it was a quite prevalent one during certain difficult periods of my life.
 Being unable to speak in your dream when you are desperate to communicate something important is quite life needing to communicate in your waking life and not feeling heard.

 Have you had any of these dreams before?

 Despite our age, we all dream.
-It’s great to see that Ian Wallace is not only interpreting the dreams of adults, but also the dreams of children.
+It’s great to see that Ian Wallace is not only interpreting the dreams of adults, but also those of children.
 Children’s imaginations are incredible, and that seems to also pass onto their dream life.
 According to Ian you can learn so much about children based on the dreams that are having and the stories that they are developing based on concepts that they dreamt about.

-I have always been interested in the psyche of children and if you are too I encourage you to take a look at the video below in which childrens dreams are explained by Ian Wallace in conjuction with adjustable beds maker Adjustamatic.
+I have always been interested in the psyche of children and if you are too I encourage you to take a look at the video below in which children’s dreams are explained by Ian Wallace in conjuction with adjustable beds maker Adjustamatic.

 Do let me know what the strangest/scariest dream you have ever had is in the comments section!